unibas-gravis/scalismo-faces-tutorial/docs/mdocs/tutorials/tutorial004.md

 println("sensor aspect ratio: " + initCamera.sensorSize.x / initCamera.sensorSize.y)
-// you can generate higher or lower resolution images of the same scene val lowRes = initWithFace.withImageSize(ImageSize(128, 128)) displayParameters(lowRes, initWithFace)
+// you can generate higher or lower resolution images of the same scene val lowRes = initWithFace.withImageSize(ImageSize(128, 128)) displayParameters(lowRes, initWithFace, 4)

 // be careful to respect the aspect ratio val wrongAspect = initWithFace.withImageSize(ImageSize(256, 128))
-displayParameters(wrongAspect, initWithFace)
+displayParameters(wrongAspect, initWithFace, 5)

 // To change the image size but keep the rendered object at constant size:
-// (will add background around or create cropped images) val croppedView = initWithFace.forImageSize(256, 128) displayParameters(croppedView, initWithFace)
+// (will add background around or create cropped images) val croppedView = initWithFace.forImageSize(256, 128) displayParameters(croppedView, initWithFace, 6)

 // You often need to adapt to an image size with a different aspect ratio
 // `fitToImageSize` adapts the aspect ratio of the rendering to match the new image size